Royce Clayton: San Francisco Giants (1988–1995)

 After the Texas League's season ended, the Giants promoted Clayton to the major leagues for their final road trip of the season.
 He made his major league debut on September 20.
 Clayton batted .115 (3-for-26) in nine games.
 He arrived to spring training in 1992 having added muscle, increasing his weight from 160 to 175 lbs.
 Clayton competed with José Uribe for the Giants' starting shortstop position.
 The Giants named Clayton to their Opening Day roster in 1992 as their starting shortstop.
-After Clayton batted .207 for the Giants through June 20, the Giants demoted him to the Phoenix Firebirds of the Class AAA Pacific Coast League.
+After Clayton batted .207 for the Giants through June 20, the Giants demoted him to the Phoenix Firebirds of the Triple-A Pacific Coast League.
 Clayton batted .237 in 43 games for Phoenix, and was recalled to the major leagues on August 19 when Uribe went on the disabled list with a torn muscle in his rib cage.
 Between both stints with the Giants in the 1992 season, Clayton batted .224 in 98 games.
 He earned $109,000, the major league's minimum salary, for the 1992 season.

 Before the 1993 season, Clayton signed a one-year contract with the Giants worth $155,000.
 Uribe's contract expired after the 1992 season, and Clayton became the Giants' regular shortstop.
 He batted .282 in 153 games, tied Chris Speier's franchise record of 70 RBIs for a shortstop, and led all National League shortstops with 103 double plays turned.
 After the 1993 season, the Giants offered Clayton a four-year contract worth $9.2 million, but he declined.
 Clayton signed a contract worth $325,000 for the 1994 season.
 Clayton and several of his teammates struggled in 1994; he batted .236 with 30 RBIs.
 The Giants made an offer of a two-year contract after the 1994 season, which Clayton rejected.
 He signed a one-year contract for the 1995 season worth $475,000.
 Clayton batted .244 in 138 games in the 1995 season.
 He also recorded 223 putouts, 411 assists, and 654 total chances, the most among all National League shortstops.